 - You habitually wear silicone hydrogel contact lenses 8 hours/day.

 - You anticipate no difficulty in wearing soft contact lenses for 12 hours/day.

 - You can be fit with the two study contact lenses in the powers available (-0.50 to -10.00 D).

 How to participate

 If you are interested in participating, please call for more details or to book your appointment at 519-888-4742.
-Please provide the study ID MALTESE when you call.
+Please provide the study name BEAGLE2 when you call.
 You will be provided with all relevant study information prior to study enrollment and you are under no obligation to participate.